-The poorest performer by far was the Sketcher USA Reggae-Rasta Thong.
+The weakest performer by far was the Sketcher USA Reggae-Rasta Thong.
 This model's footbed gave little support beneath the arch while simultaneously irritating the outside edge of the foot.
 Combined with straps that were difficult to adjust for maximum comfort, this model did not fare well in this metric.

 Stability is an important metric for this category, as it sets these shoes apart from most flip-flops.
 As such, this score was worth 20% of a product's overall score.
 To be a high-performer, contestants needed to feel stable and secure in nearly all outdoor settings as well as during long days of city walking.
 Sufficient arch support, a solid sole (that was minimal enough to feel light but not so flimsy that it felt insubstantial), and well fitting straps contributed to this metric.
 We evaluated stability based on all of the terrains where we tested these products.

-Several models received high marks for Stability, including the Bedrock Cairn, the Keen Newport H2 and Keen Clearwater, and the Chaco models.
+Several models received high marks for Stability, including the Bedrock Cairn Adventure, the Keen Newport H2 and Keen Clearwater, and the Chaco models.
 All of these products had durable soles that allowed for quick movement across rugged terrain, even with a heavy pack.
 Additionally, their strap systems eliminated concerns that they would slip on steep terrain.
 For users looking for a more minimal sole with less support, allowing for more feel, the Bedrock is an excellent choice.
 On the other end of the spectrum, the Chaco models offer thick soles and maximum support.